cloudflare/boringtun/README.md

-# WireGuard by Cloudflare
+# BoringTun

-This repository contains the [WireGuard](https://www.wireguard.com/) implementation used by Cloudflare's Warp, server and apps.

-This crate contains two binaries:
+BoringTun is an implementation of the [WireGuard<sup>®</sup>](https://www.wireguard.com/) protocol designed for portability and speed.

+The project consists of two parts:

+* The executable `boringtun`, a [userspace WireGuard](https://www.wireguard.com/xplatform/) implementation for Linux and macOS.
-* The library `cloudflare_cf` that can be used to implement fast and efficient WireGuard client apps on various platforms, including iOS and Android.
+* The library `boringtun-lib` that can be used to implement fast and efficient WireGuard client apps on various platforms, including iOS and Android.
 It implements the underlying WireGuard protocol, without the network or tunnel stacks, those can be implemented in a platform idiomatic way.
-* The executable `cloudflare-cf`, a [userspace](https://www.wireguard.com/xplatform/) WireGuard implementation for Linux and macOS.

 ### Building

-- Library only: `cargo build --lib --release --target $(TARGET_TRIPLE)`
+- Library only: `cargo build --lib --release [--target $(TARGET_TRIPLE)]`
-- Executable: `cargo build --release`
+- Executable: `cargo build --bin boringtun --release [--target $(TARGET_TRIPLE)]`

 By default the executable is placed in the `./target/release` folder.
-You can copy it to `/usr/local/bin`, modify your `PATH` variable, or install it using `cargo install --bin wireguard-cf --path .`.
+You can copy it to a desired location manually, or install it using `cargo install --bin boringtun --path .`.

-In addition the repository contains benchmarks for the cryptographic primitives used by the library.
-You can run them using: `cargo run --release --example benchmarks`.

 ### Running

-The recommended way to use the library is via Warp.

-If you do wish to run the executable directly the command is:
+As per the specification, to start a tunnel use:

-`wireguard-cf [-f/--foreground] INTERFACE-NAME`
+`boringtun [-f/--foreground] INTERFACE-NAME`

-You can then configure it using [wg](https://git.zx2c4.com/WireGuard/about/src/tools/man/wg.8).
+The tunnel can then be configured using [wg](https://git.zx2c4.com/WireGuard/about/src/tools/man/wg.8), as a regular WireGuard tunnel, or any other tool.

-Alternatively you can use [wg-quick](https://git.zx2c4.com/WireGuard/about/src/tools/man/wg-quick.8) by setting the enviroment variable `WG_QUICK_USERSPACE_IMPLEMENTATION` to `wireguard-cf`.
+It is also possible to use with [wg-quick](https://git.zx2c4.com/WireGuard/about/src/tools/man/wg-quick.8) by setting the enviroment variable `WG_QUICK_USERSPACE_IMPLEMENTATION` to `boringtun`.
 For example:

-`sudo WG_QUICK_USERSPACE_IMPLEMENTATION=wireguard-cf wg-quick up CONF-FILE`
+`sudo WG_QUICK_USERSPACE_IMPLEMENTATION=boringtun wg-quick up CONFIGURATION`

 Other recognized enviroment settings: